faradayio/api/readme.md

 **Base URL:** `https://api.faraday.io/`

-### Households: data append and segment membership
+### Households: scoring, persona assignment, data append, and segment membership

+Note: The Faraday API has recently deprecated all endpoints except `/v3/households`.
+It now accepts an `outcome_id` or `campaign_id` (deprecated) parameter so that scores can be shown.
+In other words, `/v3/households` is the only recommended endpoint for new projects.

 #### Endpoint